MoZyadaCS/GitLearning/README.md

 to commit the file to the global repo.

 ### 5- git commit fileName -m "commit message to be sent"
+if we didn't put -m Git will ask for the message and then we can put multiple line message
 ### 6- git log
 shows the list of commits made.